Skip to main content

 Hantavirus and Rodent Diseases in Philadelphia: A Doctor's FAQ

 Philly is a top-10 rat city.
 Hantavirus is rare here.
-Lepto, LCMV, and rat bite fever are the actual local risks.
+Lepto, LCMV, and rat bite fever are the local risks that matter.
 A doctor's FAQ on what to know.

 Read Deep Dive